wavefrontHQ/docs/integrations/zipkin.md

 ### Install and Configure the Wavefront Proxy

 1. If you have not already done so, install a Wavefront proxy (version 4.35 or later).
-2. On the host that is running the Wavefront proxy, open the file `/etc/wavefront/wavefront-proxy/wavefront.conf` and add:{% raw %}
+2. On the host that is running the Wavefront proxy, open the file `/etc/wavefront/wavefront-proxy/wavefront.conf` and add:{% raw %}
    ```
    traceZipkinListenerPorts=<enter-available-port>
    # Using the default Zipkin Collector port (9411) is recommended.